json420/degu/doc/tutorial.rst

 >>> response.body.read()
 b'All your *something else* are belong to us'

-That's all the time for fancy we have now:
+Well, that's all the time for fancy we have now:

 >>> conn.close()
 >>> server.terminate()